-- Your cards must be marked and signed by a person with a GUI handicap and their GUI number must be displayed on the cards.
+- Your cards must be marked and signed by a person with a ILGU handicap and their ILGU number must be displayed on the cards.

 - When playing for a handicap during winter rules, placing only on the fairway within six inches only is allowed.
 No placing in the rough is permitted.